-Net monitoring cables should not be used.
+Net monitoring cables should not be used (wireless systems can be used instead).
 Where this is impracticable:

 - 1. Deploy bird scaring lines specifically positioned to deter birds away from net monitoring cables while fishing; and - 2.
 Install a snatch block at the stern of a vessel to draw the net monitoring cable close to the water and thus reduce its aerial extent.